 Dealing with Surveillance

-Organisations involved in controversial issues, particularly those who encourage or assist members to commit civil disobedience or direct action, should be alert to the possibility of surveillance and disruption by police or federal agencies.
+Individuals and groups, collectives & organisations involved in controversial issues – particularly those who encourage, support or assist people to engage in civil disobedience or direct action – should be aware of the possibility of surveillance by police or other government agencies.

 Also see the Surveillance of activists section under Legal context.